 Who does it apply to?

-It is for all organisations, but especially for those on whom the impact of data protection is significant.
+It is for all organisations, but especially for those on whom the impact of an issue is significant.